 Together they contributed music to commercial and entertainment productions, including projects for major digital-media companies.
 When global production cycles slowed during the COVID-19 years (2020–2022), the resulting pause became a decisive moment in their artistic development.

-At the end of 2024 they established Saltman Audio Lab, an international collective of songwriters, composers and producers dedicated to contemporary music creation, high-level post-production and artist-focused collaboration.
+At the end of 2024, they founded Saltman Audio Lab, an international team of songwriters, music composers and music producers from UK and Germany that specialises in producing pop music for female artists.
+Young female artists in particular find it very difficult to realise their song ideas and wishes in the male-dominated music industry.
+The theme of “female empowerment” is part of the songwriting team's philosophy.
 The team grew in early 2025, bringing additional creative expertise into the Lab.

-Throughout 2025 the collective developed original music for selected private commissions and curated events.
-Among these works were a bespoke cinematic soundtrack and a dream-pop production premiered at an exclusive event in October 2025, both receiving a highly positive audience response.
+Throughout 2025 the collective developed original music for selected commissions and curated events.
+Among these works were a bespoke cinematic soundtrack and a dream-pop production premiered at an exclusive event in Berlin in October 2025, both receiving a highly positive audience response.